 Frank White: http://frankwhiteauthor.com/

 Thursday, April 29th

-Dr. Valentini Sumini (Researcher, Space Architect in Responsive Environments and Space Exploration Initiative, Media Lab, MIT) discusses the practicalities of developing human space exploration programs.
+Dr. Ariel Elkbaw (Founder and Director of the Space Exploration Initiative, Media Lab, MIT) and Dr. Valentini Sumini (Space Architect, Media Lab, MIT) will discuss the practicalities of developing human space exploration programs.
 Doing so, we will reflect on Space Exploration as a means to learn more about various types of finiteness (from resources to sensory stimulus) and consider if/how this learning could help us integrate the finiteness of our current spaceship (Earth), which notably underlies current environmental problems.

 Valentina Sumini: https://www.valentinasumini.com/